maceor22/Deep-Direct-Discriminative-Decoder/README.txt

 # Need to upload rest of data (large files)

 # Interesting to check out:
+  # CosyneAbstractSubmission.pdf - short summary of work and results as of 11/19/2023
   # observation_process.py - creation and training of D4 observation process
   # state_process.py - creation and training of D4 state process
   # D4.py - implementation of D4 using particle filtering / smoothing